President Trump Addresses Health Concerns, Attacks Reporter Amid Media Scrutiny

 Dig deeper on this story with frequently asked questions.

-President Trump was diagnosed with chronic venous insufficiency (CVI), a condition where damaged veins impede blood flow, causing blood to pool and pressure to rise in the veins, which can lead to bruising and swelling, particularly in the arms or legs.
+President Trump was diagnosed with chronic venous insufficiency (CVI), a common condition where damaged veins in the arms or legs hinder blood flow back to the heart, causing blood to pool and increasing pressure in the veins.

 History